H-Chris233/Monsters-Shattered-Pixel-Dungeon/README_en.md

 There is an official blog for this project at [ShatteredPixel.com](https://www.shatteredpixel.com/blog/).

 Monsters Shattered Pixel Dungeon currently compiles for Android, iOS, and Desktop platforms.
-You can find official releases of the game on:

 If you like this game, please consider [star this project!](It's really important for me!)